Parmin/training/README.rst

 Status
 ------

-These materials are now used for MongoDB instructor-led training.
+These materials are updated for MongoDB 3.0 and used for MongoDB instructor-led training.
 Sections include:

 -  Introduction
 -  CRUD